Boerderij/Varken/README.md

                         i.e. --future 2 is Today and Tomorrow --queue               Get TV shows in queue
 ```

-`radarr.py` Gathers data from Radarr and pushes it to influxdb
 - Notes:
-  - You cannot stack the arguments. ie. `radarr.py --missing --queue`
+  - You cannot stack the arguments. ie. `sonarr.py --missing --queue`
-  - Arguments are mandatory
+  - One argument must be supplied

+### `radarr.py`
+Gathers data from Radarr and pushes it to influxdb

 ```
 Script to aid in data gathering from Radarr